josegzza/chessBoard/README.md

 # Chess Board
+Interacting chess board with more representative plays.
+Using webGL/Three.js technology (HTML, CSS, Javascript).

+# Run
 To run the script you should run:
 - python3 -m http.server

-Interacting model of chess board with shadow, texture and animation.
-Using webGL technology (HTML, Javascript).
+- Open http://localhost:8080 to view your project.